What is Tartar?

 Once tartar is attached to a tooth, it can’t be brushed or flossed away.
 Only a dentist or hygienist can clean it off.
 Our Port Melbourne dentists have special tools that safely lift away the buildup without damaging your tooth or gums.
 Sometimes this involves a small hand scaler, and other times we’ll use a gentle ultrasonic tool that vibrates and disrupts the tartar.

-Some people tend to metabolize saliva proteins and bacteria at different rates than others.
+Some people tend to metabolise saliva proteins and bacteria at different rates than others.
 Depending on your situation, you’ve probably noticed at least a small amount of tartar buildup on your teeth between checkups.

 The first places you’ll notice tartar tend to be behind your lower front teeth (facing your tongue) and on the cheek side of your upper molars (back teeth.)
 These areas are home to major saliva glands, and as such you’ll tend to see tartar on those surfaces first.